25 BEST Things To Do In Penang, Malaysia (Tried & Tested By Us)

 Each jetty was traditionally home to a different family, or clan, of Chinese fisherman.
 Today, many families still live on these wooden jetties over the sea.

 The most famous clan jetty is Chew Jetty, with many souvenir shops dotted along.
 However, for a more peacefu visit, head to Tan Jetty.
 Each jetty is completely unique, and they’re all worth seeing.
-Just remember to be respectful to the people still calling the jettys home.
+Just remember to be respectful to the people still calling the jetties home.

 3. Wander Along The Esplanade Walkway